Chapter 1 Introductory Statistics in R

 • year – Calendar year the freshman entered university

 The tidyverse package (Wickham, 2017) is actually a wrapper for many R packages.
 One of the key packages we use for data processing is the dplyr package (Wickham, François, et al., 2021).
 It includes many functions that are similar to SQL (for those who know it).
 These tools tend to be very readable and easy to understand.
-First we will load the package and then take a glimpse of the dataset with which we are working
+First we will load the package tidyverse and then take a glimpse of the dataset:

 library(tidyverse) # Load the necessary package